Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

 \subsubsection{Takeaways}

-\begin{itemize} \item There are three main SFT paradigms for transforming LLMs from reflexive responders into deliberate reasoners: \textbf{\emph{pre-thinking}}, \textbf{\emph{post-thinking}}, and \textbf{\emph{multi-task learning}}.
-Their differences are summarized in Table \ref{tab: sft_three}. \item There remains substantial room for improvement across these methods, particularly in the widely adopted pre-thinking paradigm, where the unfaithfulness problem and error accumulation severely limit the practical utility of CoT. \item The acquisition of CoT training data is the foundation for all three paradigms.
-Two primary approaches exist: (a) manual annotation, which relies on domain experts and provides high-quality data but is costly and time-consuming; and (b) automatic generation, which leverages LLMs or rule-based pipelines to produce CoT data efficiently, though often at the expense of accuracy and consistency. \end{itemize}
+\begin{itemize} \item There are three main SFT paradigms for converting the Reflecive Model into the Thinking model.
+Their differences are summarized in Table \ref{tab: sft_three}. \item There remains substantial room for improvement across these methods, particularly in the widely adopted pre-thinking, where the unfaithfulness problem \cite{tutek-etal-2025-measuring} and error accumulation severely limit the practical utility of CoT. \item Annotating CoT serves as the foundation for all three paradigms.
+Manual annotation depends on domain experts, making it both costly and time-consuming.
+Automatic generation leverages LLMs or rule-based pipelines to efficiently produce CoT data.
+However, the resulting CoT inadvertently inherits biases from the LLMs. \end{itemize}